NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_changelog.md

 [improvement] Included option to opt in/out of physical animations for recurring damage.
 [improvement] Exposed the trace channel used by Cast Actors to detect Hit Results.
 [improvement] Changed the Physical Reaction Damage Handler, so it's tag-based.
+[improvement] Introduced a fallback method for projectiles launched when an actor was not obtained by the targeting system.
 [bugfix] Fixed the calculation for the Motion Warping pushback.
 [bugfix] Fixed the starting bone for the Physical Animation Component.
 [bugfix] Fixed dangling warping targets that might be invalid.